ruoyaow/cse569_ae_lab/README.md

 # Adversarial Examples Lab

 ## Overview
 This lab introduces you to adversarial examples in machine learning - inputs specifically designed to cause AI models to make mistakes.
 You'll learn and try how to generate these examples.
-Detailed per-step instruction is provided in ```AE_lab.ipynb```.
+Detailed per-step instructions are provided in ```AE_lab.ipynb```.

 ## Environment Setup